usarscotus/legal-directory/frcp/rule_87.md

 (i) if the court denies an extension, the time to file an appeal runs for all parties from the date the order denying the motion to extend is entered;

-(ii) if the court grants an extension, a motion authorized by the court and filed within the extended period is, for purposes of Appellate Rule 4(a)(4)(A), filed "within the time allowed by" the Federal Rules of Civil Procedre; and
+&nbsp;&nbsp;(ii) if the court grants an extension, a motion authorized by the court and filed within the extended period is, for purposes of Appellate Rule 4(a)(4)(A), filed "within the time allowed by" the Federal Rules of Civil Procedre; and

-(iii) if the court grants an extension and no motion authorized by the court is made within the extended period, the time to file an appeal runs for all parties from the expiration of the extended period.
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) if the court grants an extension and no motion authorized by the court is made within the extended period, the time to file an appeal runs for all parties from the expiration of the extended period.

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Declaration Ends .
 An act authorized by an order under this emergency rule may be completed under the order after the emergency declaration ends.